 - 1. Please briefly explain why you selected this rating.
 While there has been much progress on our campus in the area of examining research and local data, little of this work has been done around Guided Pathways.
 Around issues of equity and closing the gaps, Mendocino College has some of the characteristics described in Scaling in Progress.
 However, there has been a limited amount of student voice captured in the analysis of data and research, and the conversation is just now shifting toward Guided Pathways. - 2.
 Describe one or two accomplishments the college has achieved to date on this key element.
 Through our Student Equity work with the Center for Urban Education, faculty and staff have engaged in a deep look at achievement data and examined the campus for equity gaps and obstacles for students.
 An evidence team was formed to examine achievement data and to understand equity gaps, particularly in math and English.
 Additionally, a Faculty Institute was implemented to lead faculty in examining their own achievement data and to participate in peer observations of their classroom practices done through equity lenses.
 The English and Math departments also are examining data to understand the success of their acceleration courses.
 The Mendo Lake Adult and Career Education Consortium (AEBG consortium) brings together educators throughout the region to understand the needs of adult students (current and prospective). - 3.
 Describe one or two challenges or barriers that you anticipate may hinder progress on this key element.
 Getting a cross-functional inquiry group together is challenging because of the limits on people's time.
 The individuals we need in the room are often the same ones participating in multiple committees already.
-Additionally, there is still resistance and skepticism among faculty. - 4.
+Additionally, there is still uncertainty and/or apprehension among faculty and staff.
+We need to find a way to get more student voices incorporated, including pre and post assessments related to their experiences. - 4.
 Comment (optional): is there any additional information that you want to add that is not addressed sufficiently in the questions above?

-INQUIRY (1-3)

-Engage campus stakeholders in actionable research and with local data; create consensus about core issues and broad solutions.
+INQUIRY (1-3) Engage campus stakeholders in actionable research and with local data; create consensus about core issues and broad solutions.